NYC sightseeing helicopter plunges into river, killing 6, including family of Spanish tourists - World News

 The skies over Manhattan are routinely filled with planes and helicopters, both private recreational aircraft and commercial and tourist flights.
 Manhattan has several helipads from which business executives and others are whisked to destinations throughout the metropolitan area.

-Over the years the city has seen multiple crashes, including a collision between a plane and a tourist helicopter over the Hudson in 2009 that killed nine people and the 2018 crash of a charter helicopter offering “open door” flights that went down into the East River, killing five.
+At least 38 people have died in helicopter accidents in New York City since 1977.
+A collision between a plane and a tourist helicopter over the Hudson in 2009 killed nine people, and five died in 2018 when a charter helicopter offering “open door” flights went down into the East River.

+New York Helicopters also owned a Bell 206 that lost power and made an emergency landing on the Hudson during a sightseeing tour in June 2013.
+The pilot managed to land safely, and he and the passengers — a family of four Swedes — were uninjured.
+The National Transportation Safety Board found that a maintenance flub and an engine lubrication anomaly led to the power cutoff.

 Thursday’s crash was the first for a helicopter in the city since one hit the roof of a skyscraper in 2019, killing the pilot.

-The crashes — and the noise caused by helicopters — have repeatedly led some community activists and officials to propose banning or restricting traffic at Manhattan heliports.
-At least 38 people have died in helicopter accidents in New York City since 1977.
+The accidents — and the noise caused by helicopters — have repeatedly led some community activists and officials to propose banning or restricting traffic at Manhattan heliports.

 Other recent crashes and close calls have already left some people worried about the safety of flying in the U.S.